kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 ### Interpretation Of RMSE Values

-The rmse values for the smaller feature set are worse compared to the ones using all features.
-In this case, this is a problem, given that kaggle scores our submission only on the rmse value of the test set.
+The RMSE values for the smaller feature set are worse compared to the ones using all features.
+In this case, this is a problem, given that kaggle scores our submission only on the RMSE value of the test set.
 In reality, this might be different.
 A model has to predict the sale price for houses it has never seen and not only on the kaggle test set.
 The predictions might be more robust and easier to interpret, given a smaller set of features.